The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 As this article is about whether you should invest directly in Mutual Fund or through an agent, I am not discussing more on the services and importance of an investment advisor here.

-An agent/broker is someone who has some stocks and just wants to sell it to you, but an advisor understands your needs and helps you to get what you need.
+An agent/broker is someone who has some stocks and just wants to sell them to you, but a mutual fund advisor understands your needs and helps you to get what you need.

 If you want more personalized advice, you can get your free appointment for 30-minute complimentary financial plan consultation here.